-The Academy Trust is a company limited by guarantee and an exempt charity, and is constituted under a Memorandum and Articles of Association dated 15 March 2012.
+The Academy Trust is a company limited by guarantee constituted under a Memorandum and Articles of Association dated 15 March 2012 and is an exempt charity.

 Members' liability

 Each Member of the Academy Trust undertakes to contribute to the assets of the company in the event of it being wound up while they are a member, or within one year after they cease to be a Member, such amount as may be required, not exceeding £10, for the debts and liabilities contracted before they ceased to be a Member.